wingtofree/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-kes-index-schema.md

-double | Double-precision floating point value date | Date string using the format YYYY-MM-DD guid | Globally unique identifier string using the format "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX" blob | Compressed text string (TODO: figure out maximum size) composite | Composition of multiple sub-fields, meant to model complex data types.
+double | Double-precision floating point value date | Date string using the format YYYY-MM-DD guid | Globally unique identifier string using the format "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX" blob | Compressed text string (TODO: figure out maximum size), is not searchable and can only be retrieved jsonBlob | JSON object, is not searchable and can only be retrieved composite | Composition of multiple sub-fields, **cannot include nested composite fields**

 ### Data type quantifiers